Newfoundland Shipping: Tailored Transport Solutions

 Travel distance

 The further you need to transport your pet, the more it'll cost.
 If you're using ground transportation, you'll have to factor in fuel costs, lodging, meals on the road and wear-and-tear on your vehicle.
-These costs are applicable whether you drive the pet yourself or you hire a transporter through CitizenShipper.
+These costs are applicable whether you drive the pet yourself or you hire a shipping service provider through CitizenShipper.
 Airlines charge more for longer plane rides as well.
 This is due to the cost of fuel and the need compensate pilots and flight attendants.

 rating